Nations ease more restrictions, air travel opening up more

 — The governor of the Bank of Italy, Ignazio Visco, said in his annual address that Europe’s fourth-largest economy could contract by as much as 13% this year under a pessimistic scenario that foresees a “magnitude” drop in world trade and an intense deterioration of financial conditions.

-Visco said the world will be different once the pandemic wanes.
-How different will depend on how leaders manage falling employment, lower consumption and the prospect of social unrest, he explained.

-— Authorities in Thailand are relaxing some more restrictions that were imposed two months ago to combat the spread of the coronavirus.
-Venues that will be allowed to reopen include cinemas, theaters, zoos and aquariums, but they will have to limit the number of admissions.
-Cinemas will be allowed to sit a maximum of 200 people at a time, seated at a safe social distance from each other with the exception of couples.
-Other establishments allowed to reopen include massage parlors, gyms, bowling alleys and sports venues.
-The new measures take effect Monday.

-MARKETS: U.S. stock indexes headed lower Friday as investors worry that the U.S. and China could be headed for another confrontation, this time over the autonomy of the former British colony of Hong Kong.
+MARKETS: U.S. stock indexes ended mixed Friday, recovering from early declines as investors worried that the U.S. and China could be headed for another confrontation, this time over the autonomy of the former British colony of Hong Kong.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.